-All fees are due and payable as of the first day of classes (September 9, 2004 for the Fall semester and January 5, 2005 for the Winter semester).
-Fee calculations are made during the last week in August, and are updated daily from that time.
+All fees are due and payable as of the first day of classes (September 8, 2005 for the Fall semester and January 4, 2006 for the Winter semester).
 Payment must be by cash, money order, certified cheque, Visa, MasterCard, or debit card.
 Any student with an unpaid account at the end of the second week of classes will be permitted to continue only upon settlement of the outstanding account.